 The origins of Chinatown go back to the year 1910, which makes the Amsterdam Chinatown the oldest Chinatown in Europe.

-The first Chinese arrived in The Netherlands around 1900 on ships of the Dutch VOC.
-They worked as sailors, stokers in particular, on large steamships.
+The first Chinese arrived in The Netherlands around 1900.
+They worked as sailors, stokers in particular, on large Dutch steamships.
 Most of them came from poor areas, such as the South Chinese province of Quangdong, hit hard by war and famine.

-In between contracts, the Chinese workers gathered in Amsterdam around the Binnen Bantammerstraat.
+In between contracts, the Chinese workers gathered in Amsterdam around the Binnen Bantammerstraat, Zeedijk and Nieuwmarkt.
 Up till this day, this is where the Amsterdam Chinatown is.